-Participant Category Participant Vessel Criteria User Requirements VMRS User (Full Participation) Power driven vessels of 40 meters (approximately 131 feet) or more in length while navigating.
-Commercial towing vessels 8 meters (approximately 26 feet) or more in length that are towing alongside, astern or by pushing ahead.
-Vessels certificated to carry 50 or more passengers for hire, while engaged in trade.
-(San Pedro Sector only) The operators of these vessels must comply with: Communication procedures (Section 2) Vessel movement and reporting procedures (Section 3) Rules, regulations, and guidelines Appendix A) Keep a copy of this VTS User Manual on board or have access to a digital copy found at https://mxsocal.org/ VTS User (Passive Participation) Power driven vessels of 20 meters (approximately 65 feet) or more in length while navigating.
-Vessels of 100 gross tons or more carrying one or more passengers for hire, while engaged in trade, regardless of length, or whether under sail or power.
-Every dredge or floating plant.
-The operators of these vessels must comply with: Communication procedures (Section 2) Vessel movement and reporting procedures (Section 3) Rules, regulations, and guidelines Appendix A) Keep a copy of this VTS User Manual on board or have access to a digital copy found at https://mxsocal.org/ Encouraged full participation when visibility is less than 1NM.
+VTS Participant Category VTS Participant Vessel Criteria VTS User Requirements Active User (VMRS) Power driven vessels of 40 meters (approximately 131 feet) or more in length while navigating; Commercial towing vessels 8 meters (approximately 26 feet) or more in length that are towing alongside, astern or by pushing ahead; Vessels certificated to carry 50 or more passengers for hire, while engaged in trade, under sail or power. (applies in San Pedro Sector only) The operators of these vessels must comply with: Communication procedures (Section 2), Vessel Movement and Reporting Procedures (Section 3) and Traffic Separation Scheme Rules (Appendix A), Keep a copy of this VTS User Manual on board while within the VTS area.
+Passive User (VTS) Power driven vessels of 20 meters (approximately 65 feet) or more in length while navigating; Vessels of 100 gross tons or more carrying one or more passengers for hire, while engaged in trade, regardless of length, or whether under sail or power; Every dredge or floating plant. essels of 20 meters 65 feet) or more in vigating; gross tons or more r more passengers engaged in trade, ength, or whetherThe operators of these vessels must comply with: • Maintain a radio listening watch IAW communication procedures (Section 2), and; • Respond to the VTS center when hailed, • Traffic Separation Scheme Continued on next page